 Diagnosis Of A Groin Pull

-The diagnosis of a groin pull (groin strain) requires a short history taking so the practitioner can understand what the individual did that they feel led to the injury and what their general level of athletic activity is.
-An appreciation for the type and amount of load applied to the tissues helps understand the severity of injury and the future demands on the tissue.
-A physical examination of the area involving palpation and stress testing as well as potentially some functional testing depending on the severity of the injury is also necessary.
-Generally the history and physical exam is enough to land on a working diagnosis and plan the treatment however sometimes investigations like X-rays, ultrasound imaging and an MRI may be used to help rule out other problems if the diagnosis is not clear.
+Landing on a diagnosis of a groin strain, groin pull, pulled groin whatever you want to refer to it as requires taking a short history of the onset of pain and it’s behavior.
+Doing so allows the practitioner can understand what the individual did that they feel led to the injury and what their current limitations are and their general level of health and athletic activity.
+An appreciation for the type and amount of load applied to the tissues provides useful information regarding understand the type and severity of injury and the future demands likely to be exerted on the area.
+A physical examination of the area which will often involve palpation, local mobility and stress testing of the hip and associated tissues as well as some functional testing (depending on the severity of the injury and a patients current capacity to move) all provides useful information to the physio.
+Generally this history taking process and physical examination is enough to land on a working diagnosis and plan the treatment approach.
+However sometimes investigations like X-rays, ultrasound imaging and an MRI are be used to help rule out other potential causes of similar symptoms if the diagnosis is not clear.

 - Hip impingement and/or hip labral injury.

 - Lumbar spine, specifically the upper lumbar spine with regard to the groin area.

 The severity of any groin pull will dictate the management approach and ultimately the return to play time frames.
 Given time and appropriate management a groin strain will generally recover and patients are able to return to their pre-injury athletic pursuits at the same level of competition.
 In the early phases of rehab for a groin pull if there is substantial pain, swelling and bruising the application of ice and compression are commonly employed first line treatment approaches by a physio.
 The prescription of topical, or oral NSAIDS may also be used at the advice of your general practitioner if there is considerable swelling.